jungle010/hyprion/README.md

 ```

 ### ✧ installation
-Clone the repo, then copy over the folders inside the config folder to your .config folder.
+Clone the repo, then copy over the folders your .config folder.